 To prevent stinky drain smells, the best cure is avoiding certain behaviours that typically cause a blocked drain and smelly drains, like pouring the grease into the sink and disposing of your waste correctly.
 Personal hygiene products can affect drainage.
 Think about your dental floss, baby wipes, diapers, tampons, tissues and cotton balls.
 And by using drain screens or pouring hot water into the sink, you can help prevent a smelly drain.

-But sometimes, smelly drains can signify a more significant issue with your plumbing systems, like your pipework, sewer gas trap problem and larger drains outside.
+But sometimes, smelly drains can signify a more significant issue with your plumbing systems, such as pipework, a sewer gas trap problem, or larger drains outside.